smallest-cock/CustomQuickchat/README.md

 ## 🛠️ Building
 To build the project you'll need to do the following:
-1. initialize the repo's submodules
+1. Initialize the repo's submodules
-2. install the remaining dependencies with vcpkg
+2. Install the remaining dependencies with vcpkg
-3. compile `speech-to-text-server.pyw` into an executable named `SpeechToText.exe`
+3. Bundle `speech-to-text-server.pyw` into an executable named `SpeechToText.exe`

 Contributions are welcome 🤗